david-zoltan/dbdiagramio-mssql/README.md

 # dbdiagram.io diagram generator for MS SQL

-Draw a database diagram from your MS SQL database in dbdiagram.io.
+Draw a database diagram of your MS SQL database in dbdiagram.io.

 ## The repository